Japan PM expected to tip BOJ board closer to his views in 2015

-TOKYO (Reuters) - Two vacancies opening up in the Bank of Japan next year give premier Shinzo Abe a chance to tip the board’s balance in favor of further monetary stimulus, removing a headache for his hand-picked central bank head.
+TOKYO, Dec 18 (Reuters) - Two vacancies opening up in the Bank of Japan next year give premier Shinzo Abe a chance to tip the board’s balance in favour of further monetary stimulus, removing a headache for his hand-picked central bank head.

 The board’s composition has taken on greater significance after Governor Haruhiko Kuroda won a tight 5-4 vote in October’s surprise expansion of an already radical monetary experiment that pumps roughly $84 billion each month into the economy.